 Setting Description Null Value The input text that will be parsed to a missing (null) value.
 This value is case-sensitive.
 Delimiter The default character that is used to separate the fields in a row.
 Escape Character The character that starts an escape sequence.
-For example, a quote or comma can be escaped (using $\ \ \ $ or $\ \ \ $ , ) to include these characters literally without being interpreted as a delimiter or quote.
+For example, you can escape a quote (using $\" or \')$ within a quoted string to include these characters literally without being interpreted as a quote.
+For example, 'It\'s OK' is interpreted as It's OK.
+If you use an escape character outside of a quoted context, then it is not interpreted as an escape value but instead appears verbatim.
 Quote Character The character that is used to delimit text strings in the input.
-Input Has Header Row When reading a CSV as an input file, check this box if the first row of the CSV file is a header row.
-The row will be ignored and not processed.
-If the box is not checked, all rows in the CSV file are processed.
-If the CSV file is split into several part files, a header row must be present in each part file for the CSV file to be imported correctly.
-If the header row is only present in the first part of the file, delete the header row from the first part file, uncheck the box and import the CSV file.
+CSV Header Options When reading a CSV as an input file as part of a masking or unmasking job, you can declare whether the first row of the CSV file is a header row.
+When a header row is expected, make a selection to retain or drop header rows within the output.
+You control this behavior by choosing one of the following options: Input files have no header row- Every row in the input files is treated as data record.
+Retain header row- The first row in each input file is interpreted as a header, which must match the column names of the input Schema.
+The headers will be retained in the output files.
+Drop header row- The first row in each input file is interpreted as a header.
+The headers will be dropped from the output files.
+Note that these options only apply to masking and unmasking jobs.
 When reading a CSV file to infer a Schema, the header row is used to name the columns in the Schema.
-In this case, the box should be checked.
-For more information, see Creating a Schema from CSV.
+In this case, check Contains header row .
+This is described within Creating a Schema from CSV.